 A. Endeavor to adequately maintain the City’s roads, utility infrastructure, parks and pedestrian/bicycle infrastructure.

 B. Maintain a 5-year Capital Improvement Program which drives decisions and is updated annually through a public process.

-F. Continue to renovate City facilities and infrastructure to ADA standards through a prioritized ADA Transition Plan.
-Ensure that plan development and implementation is facilitated in cooperation and with input from the disabled community and the general public.
+E. Look for opportunities to fund elements of the ADA Transition Plan over the long term.
+Ensure implementation is facilitated in cooperation and with input from the disabled community and the general public.

 4. ECONOMIC DEVELOPMENT